Alexandrov geometry: foundations: Metrics and their relatives

 \section{Metrics and their relatives}

 \parbf{Definitions.} Let $\II$ be a subinterval of $[0,\infty]$.
-A function $\rho$ defined on $\spc{X}\times\spc{X}$ is called an $\II$-valued metric if the following conditions hold; \begin{itemize} \item $\rho(x,x)=0$ for any $x$; \item $\rho(x,y)\in \II$ for any pair $x\ne y$; \item $\rho(x,y)+\rho(x,z)\ge \rho(y,z)$ for any triple of points $x,y, z$. \end{itemize} The value $\rho(x,y)$ is also called the \emph{distance} between $x$ and $y$.
+A function $\rho$ defined on $\spc{X}\times\spc{X}$ is called an $\II$-valued metric if the following conditions hold: \begin{itemize} \item $\rho(x,x)=0$ for any $x$; \item $\rho(x,y)\in \II$ for any pair $x\ne y$; \item $\rho(x,y)+\rho(x,z)\ge \rho(y,z)$ for any triple of points $x,y, z$. \end{itemize} The value $\rho(x,y)$ is also called the \emph{distance} between $x$ and $y$.

-The above definition will be used for four choices of the interval $\II$: $(0,\infty)$, $(0,\infty]$, $[0,\infty]$ and $[0,\infty]$.
-Any $\II$-valued metric can be refereed briefly as a metric; the interval should be apparent from the context, but by default a metric is $(0,\infty)$-valued.
-If we need to be more specific, we may also use the following names: \begin{itemize} \item a $(0,\infty)$-valued metric may be called a \emph{genuine metric}. \item a $(0,\infty]$-valued metric may be called an \emph{$\infty$-metric}. \item a $[0,\infty)$-valued metric may be called a \emph{genuine pseudommetric}. \item A $[0,\infty]$-valued metric may be called a \emph{pseudometric} or \emph{$\infty$-pseudometric}. \end{itemize}
+The above definition will be used for four choices of interval $\II$: $(0,\infty)$, $(0,\infty]$, $[0,\infty)$, and $[0,\infty]$.
+Any $\II$-valued metric can be referred to briefly as a metric; the interval should be apparent from context but by default, a metric is $(0,\infty)$-valued.
+If we need to be more specific we may also use the following names: \begin{itemize} \item a $(0,\infty)$-valued metric may be called a \emph{genuine metric}. \item a $(0,\infty]$-valued metric may be called an \emph{$\infty$-metric}. \item a $[0,\infty)$-valued metric may be called a \emph{genuine pseudometric}. \item A $[0,\infty]$-valued metric may be called a \emph{pseudometric} or \emph{$\infty$-pseudometric}. \end{itemize}

-A metric space is a set equipped with a metric; the distance between points $x$ and $y$ in a metric space $\spc{X}$ will usually be denoted by the latter will be used if we need to emphasize that we are working in the space $\spc{X}$.
+A metric space is a set equipped with a metric.
+The distance between points $x$ and $y$ in a metric space $\spc{X}$ will usually be denoted by the latter will be used if we need to emphasize that we are working in the space $\spc{X}$.

 The function $\distfun{x}{}{}\:\spc{X}\to\RR$ defined as

 will be called the \emph{distance function} from $x$.